 This Q&A article was reviewed by David Tang.
 David is the CEO and Founder of Flevy.
 Prior to Flevy, David worked as a management consultant for 8 years, where he served clients in North America, EMEA, and APAC.
 He graduated from Cornell with a BS in Electrical Engineering and MEng in Management.

-Source: "How can the McKinsey 3 Horizons Model facilitate more effective risk management and mitigation strategies?," Flevy Management Insights, David Tang, 2024
+Source: "How Can the McKinsey 3 Horizons Model Optimize Risk Management?
+[Framework Explained]," Flevy Management Insights, David Tang, 2026

 Find documents of the same caliber as those used by top-tier consulting firms, like McKinsey, BCG, Bain, Deloitte, Accenture.